Cyberwar (video game)

-Cyberwar is a DOS game based on the film The Lawnmower Man and a direct sequel to the video game adaptation of the film, which itself takes place after the film.
-It was released in 1994 by SCi.
-Ports were announced for the Sega CD, 3DO Interactive Multiplayer, and in Japan only for the Sega Saturn and Sony PlayStation, but only the Japan-only PlayStation version was released.
+Cyberwar is game based on the film The Lawnmower Man and a direct sequel to the video game adaptation of the film, which itself takes place after the film.
+It was released for MS-DOS and Mac in 1994 by Interplay Productions.
+Ports were announced for the Sega CD, 3DO, and in Japan for the Saturn and PlayStation, but only the PlayStation version was released.

 Gameplay

 The player assumes the role of Dr. Angelo, sent in to virtual reality to defeat Jobe, who was born with an intellectual disability but increased his brain capacity by 400% using virtual reality, then eventually left his physical body and entered VR permanently.
 The various gameplay elements are based on the virtual reality segments seen in the original film.
 For instance, one of the levels has the player flying through tunnels while avoiding multiple objects, much like one of the games in the film.

 If the player misses any part of any challenge, they reach a game over.
 Cyberwar consists of three discs but also includes a CD with the soundtrack featured in the game.